 Now, you may ask that this was just for HDB housing.
 What about those who prefer private properties like Condominiums?

-Although the property market has cooled down in the recent years, buying a condominium then or even in the early 2000s would have proved profitable since the prices have recovered to offer you substantial profit.
+Although the property market has cooled down in recent years, buying a condominium then or even in the early 2000s would have proved profitable since the prices have recovered to offer you substantial profit.
 In fact, in 2010, there was no resale charge imposed on Executive Condominiums.
 This indicates it’s a good time to buy resale flats.
 Even if you had taken a loan, the low interest rates would have worked in your favour.
-Above all, if one is ready to downsize their home, then property investment could be a great option.
+Above all, if one is ready to downsize their home, the property investment could be a great option.
 Considering the appreciating property market during the time, one can sell their existing property at good rates and earn a large profit as a result of downsizing.
 Considering these historical statistics, buying a property is not really a bad investment decision.

 But, why then do financial advisors question home investments?
 What about the unpredictable nature of these markets?
 Isn’t taking a loan equal to not entirely owning the property until it is paid-off?